ericnost/ericnost.github.io/digitalconservation_naturalheritage.md

 - What are the limitations of our approach, including the datasets we’ve used?
 - What kinds of assumptions did we have to make along the way, and when?
 How might different choices have affected our results?
 - What sorts of ethical concerns can you identify in this analysis, perhaps around our use of VGI (volunteered geographic information) or in terms of sensitive species?
-- Will this work for policy / in decision-making?
+- Will this work for policy or in decision-making?